Estimated reading time: 10 minutes

 If you would like to learn more about the various types of real estate investments and syndications we have coming online, please join our investor club to gain access.

-As a top-performing sales professional in supply chain/logistics for almost 20 years, Jeff Davis has been putting his commissions to work for him in real estate since 2015 and is now partnered in almost 2000 units across 4 states in the US.
+As a top-performing sales professional in supply chain/logistics for almost 20 years, Jeff Davis has been putting his commissions to work for him in real estate since 2015 and is now partnered in over 3000 units across 4 states in the US.